BreakinParallels/bootstrap4_project/README.md

 # Bootstrap 4 Project

-This is an example of a webpage styled using Bootstrap.
+This is an example of fictional theatre webpage styled using Bootstrap.

-* Academy Cinemas
+## Academy Cinemas

+The webpage displays:
+* On-page links
+* Modals
+* Buttons
+* Pop Up Messages
+* Images